 Home Corner.
 A section of the hall is enclosed to give a cosy home.
 Furniture of the right size is arranged here plus a range of multicultural food and utensils.
 The children pretend things like shopping, meal times, and bathing a baby.

-Children paint freely and choose their own colours and are not limited in the number of paintings they do.
+Painting.
+Children can paint freely and choose their own colours and are not limited in the number of paintings they wish to do.
 There are easels, paints and large sheets of paper.
-They are not shown how to paint and at first may simply wish to experiment with paint and paper.
+They are not shown how to paint and at first may wish to experiment with paint and paper.
 When they have had a great deal of experience with that, they MAY begin to paint something specific.
 They should not be urged to reach this stage too quickly.
-Please always show appreciation of your children’s ‘Works of Art’.
+Please show appreciation of your children’s ‘Works of Art’.
 This is very important to them.

-This can be a social activity, chatting with adults about what they are doing and children learn to share cutters and rolling pins.
-It develops their fine motor skills by rolling, squeezing, stretching and kneading.
+Playdough.
+This can be a social, chatting with adults about what they are doing and children learn to share cutters and rolling pins.
+It develops fine motor skills and finger strength by rolling, squeezing, stretching and kneading.
 The dough table can also be a relaxing refuge for a shy child giving them time to adjust to their new surroundings.

+Gluing.
 A very popular and enjoyable activity.
-Trickling glue over the paper, watching the different patterns it makes e.g. circles, zig‑zags, is a valuable pre-writing skill.
-We make a large variety of collages using many natural and man made materials.
+Trickling glue over paper, watching the different patterns it makes e.g. circles, zig zags, is a valuable pre-writing skill.
+We make a large variety of collages using many natural and manmade materials.

-The children experience outdoor play with bikes, balls, rockers etc. This helps with gross motor co-ordination and encourages exercise, naturally coats are worn during cold weather and sunhats in warm weather so please ensure these care clearly marker with their name.
-The EYFS Guidelines are followed.
+Outdoor play.
+The children experience outdoor play with bikes, balls rockers etc. This helps with gross motor co-ordination and encourages exercise, naturally coats are worn during cold weather and sunhats in warm weather so please ensure these are clearly named.
 Outside play is part of our daily routine whatever the weather.